darsan-in/Git-DUO/README.md

   - The `--private` flag is optional and will make the repository private if included.

 - **Recommended Workflow**:
   - **If using VS Code**: Simply commit and push as you normally would in the VS Code interface.
-The changes will be pushed to GitHub by your action and to GitLab by the post-commit hook.
+The changes will be pushed to both GitHub and GitLab—GitHub by your action and GitLab by the pre-push hook.
   - **If using the CLI**: You can commit and push using the following command:
     ```bash
     git commit -m "message" && git push